Aha moment examples: How to find and design yours in SaaS

 Aha moment aka activation event or the eureka effect

 The sooner you get new users to the aha moment during onboarding, the more likely they are to stay with your product.
-Retained customers drive growth by bringing in more new users and helping a company’s bottom line.
+That's not a nice-to-have.
+It's the lever that moves retention, revenue, and growth.

 Appcues G2 review about Aha moments